 |Animal protein is associated with greater muscle growth compared with vegetable protein||A strategic combination of various vegetable proteins will provide satisfactory results for most athletes|

 What problems can arise with a low protein diet?

-It is recommended that adults consume 0.8-1 gram of protein per kilogram of body weight per day.
+It is recommended that adults consume 0.8-1 gram of protein per 2.2 pounds of body weight per day.

-Therefore, someone who weighs 60 kilos must take in around 56 grams of protein daily.
-Fortunately, the human body is capable of dealing with protein deficiency, and is able to survive with less (up to 0.5g/kg/day).
+Therefore, someone who weighs 132 pounds must take in around 56 grams of protein daily.
+Fortunately, the human body is capable of dealing with protein deficiency, and is able to survive with less (up to 0.5g/2.2 pounds/day).

-Although the body can tolerate a low intake of amino acids over the short term, in the long run it can end up lowering the body’s ability to respond to disease and injury.
+While your body is able to handle insufficient amino acid intake in the short term, as time goes on, insufficient amino acids and end up decreasing your ability to fight disease and repair after injury.
 The following list will lay out some of the primary symptoms of a low protein diet.

 - Hair, skin, and nail problems

 - Poor healing and scarring of wounds

 - Difficulty increasing muscle mass